andrewchambers/orderly/man/orderly.1.md

 for this file is for creating nested **orderly** supervision trees that start in order.

-### \-start-complete BIN
+### \-on-start-complete BIN

-An optional command to run when the first startup completes successfully, this can be used to signal to parent orderly instances initialization can continue.
+An optional hook to run when the first startup completes successfully,

 ### \-on-restart BIN

-An optional command to run before each restart that is triggered by a command failure.
+An optional hook to run before each restart that is triggered by a command failure.

 ### \-on-failure BIN

-An optional command to run when orderly encounters an unrecoverable error, and must abort operation.
+An optional hook to run when orderly encounters an unrecoverable error, and must abort operation.

+### \-on-shutdown BIN

+An optional hook to run just before orderly exits after a clean shutdown.

-### \-all-commands BIN
+### \-all-lifecycle-hooks BIN

-Shorthand for setting all commands to the same script, in this case env variables can disambiguate the action to take.
+Shorthand for setting all lifecycle hooks to the same script, in this case env variables can disambiguate the action to take.

-### \-{start-complete,on-restart,on-failure}-timeout SECONDS (default=120)\`
+### \-{start-complete,on-restart,on-failure,on-shutdown}-timeout SECONDS (default=120)\`

-The number of seconds to wait for a given command before giving up and triggering a restart.
+The number of seconds to wait for a given hook before giving up and triggering a restart.
 A negative value means no timeout.

 ### \-check-delay PATH (default=5)